National Advent Calendar Day – November 4, 2026

 National Advent Calendar Day FAQs

-What is the color of Advent?
+What is the origin of Advent calendars?

 National Advent Calendar Day Activities